kernoeb/docker-docsify-pdf/README.md

   - Highlight code blocks (with PrismJS)
   - **Multilingual** support
   - Font Awesome icons support, example : `{{fa cog}}`
+  - PlantUML diagrams support (see the example in docs directory)
 - Chore :
   - Migration to [pnpm](https://pnpm.io/) (no more npm)
   - Clean code with standard ESLint